rancher/elemental/docs/quickstart.md

 This selector is a simple matcher based on labels set in the `MachineInventory`, so if your selector is matching the `cluster-id` key with a value `myId` and your `MachineInventory` has that same key with that value, it will match and be bootstrapped as part of the cluster.

+More options for the selecting machines can be (found here)[machineinventoryselectortemplate-reference.md].

 <Tabs>